eduvpn/documentation/2FA.md

 ## Enrollment

-The portal can be used for enrollment on the "Info" page.
+The user portal can be used for enrollment on the "Account" page.
 A QR code is shown that can be scanned by an application (see below) or the secret can be manually copy/pasted in a TOTP application.

 ![OTP enrollment](img/otp_enroll.png)